balena-os/takeover/README.md

         --nwmgr-cfg <NWMGR_FILE>...
 Supply a network manager file to inject into balena-os --s2-log-level <s2-log-level>    Set stage2 log level, one of [error,warn,info,debug,trace] -v, --version <VERSION>              Version of balena-os image to download --wifi <SSID>...
-Create a network manager configuation for configured wifi with SSID -w, --work-dir <DIRECTORY>           Path to working directory%
+Create a network manager configuration for configured wifi with SSID -w, --work-dir <DIRECTORY>           Path to working directory%
 ```